HomesteadOrg/Homestead/README.md

 **Why Homestead?**

-- No third-party platform or account needed (outside Github)
+- No third-party platform or account needed (outside GitHub)
 - Create your own site without opening a code editor
-- Zero JavaScript output, plain HTML and CSS for simplicity
-- Blog support built in, just drop Markdown files in a folder
+- Blog and portfolio support built in, just drop Markdown files in a folder
 - Fully themeable from one config file
 - Free to host on GitHub Pages